 As a newbie, selecting your first electric guitar is simple however deciding on the appropriate one for your needs may be hard.
-The market is stuffed with numerous amount of electric guitars which might puzzle beginners.
+The market is stuffed with numerous amount of beginner electric guitars which might puzzle beginners.
 So don’t fear as we’ve got your back.

-Particularly in case you’re a brand new guitarist, the sheer quantity of choices in the marketplace can result in some severe choice paralysis.
+Particularly in case, you’re a brand new guitarist, the sheer quantity of choices in the marketplace can result in some severe choice paralysis.
 Would you like a guitar with a single or double cutaway, humbuckers, or maybe single coils?
 A maple or rosewood guitar body?
 All rough choices to make.

 That’s why we’re right here.
-Our staff of consultants has been playing, shopping, promoting, and writing about electric guitars for a few years – and with this definitive guide to the very best electric guitars, you’re getting all of their hard-fought years of experience in a single place that will help you discover the best beginner electric guitar for you.
+Our staff of consultants has been playing, shopping, promoting, and writing about electric guitars for a few years – and with this definitive guide to the very best beginner electric guitars, you’re getting all of their hard-fought years of experience in a single place that will help you discover the best beginner electric guitar for you.

-So, regardless of your type, musical style, or ambitions, we’ll provide you with a complete overview of what you have to be on the lookout for when trying to find your first ever electric guitar.
+So, regardless of your type, musical style, or ambitions, we’ll provide you with a complete overview of what you have to be on the lookout for when trying to find your first-ever electric guitar.
 From the completely different shapes available to the particular features and capabilities that matter most whenever you’re first beginning out, our article has you fully covered.

 We just want to let you know that we’ll list these best electric guitar reviews in no particular order.
 They’ll be randomized as we don’t wish to sort them from best to worst.